Xiddler/PORTABLE_ENV/TODO/META/README.md

 It is formatted to be appealing visually.
 This is important so that I am interested in looking at the contents.
 For terminal access to the contents I have set up some shortcuts viz:
     lot - LibreOffice Tasks & Jobs
     lol - LibreOffice Lists
-    vt  - view tasks :: These convert the .ods to .csv and the Unix column program pretty prints them to the Terminal vl  - view lists
+    vt  - view tasks :: These convert* the .ods to .csv and the Unix column program pretty prints them to the Terminal vl  - view lists
 (These are in zsh_aliases)
+* do they do this automatically?
+YES.
+The shortcuts call a script -> /home/donagh/PORTABLE_ENV/scripts/todo-ods-to-csv.sh which converts the .ods file to .csv

 ### Journal